 Even though an expert is almost always needed by a plaintiff in a legal malpractice case, it is surprising there are so many cases reported where a plaintiff (or, more usually, the plaintiff’s attorney) decides not to retain an expert.

-In a relatively recent case that made it all away to the Connecticut Supreme Court, a pro se plaintiff made a valiant but ultimately unsuccessful effort to argue that he did not need a legal malpractice expert in his case because the Connecticut Supreme Court itself had previously criticized his attorney as to how that attorney handled aspects of the underlying case for which malpractice was sought.
+In a case that made it all away to the Connecticut Supreme Court, a pro se plaintiff made a valiant but ultimately unsuccessful effort to argue that he did not need a legal malpractice expert in his case because the Connecticut Supreme Court itself had previously criticized his attorney as to how that attorney handled aspects of the underlying case for which malpractice was sought.

 The legal malpractice case is Grimm v.
 Fox, 303 Conn.
 322 (2012).
 The earlier case where the Connecticut Supreme Court strongly criticized Mr. Grimm’s law firm was Grimm v.
 Grimm, 276 Conn.
 377 (2005).

 In the original Grimm v.
-Grimm 2005 decision, the Connecticut Supreme Court upheld the appellate court’s decision on grounds “that the record was inadequate for appellate review in the defendant’s claim was abandoned because of inadequate briefing.”
+Grimm 2005 decision, the Connecticut Supreme Court upheld the appellate court’s decision on grounds “that the record was inadequate for appellate review and the defendant’s claim was abandoned because of inadequate briefing.”
 The Supreme Court stated Grimm’s lawyers failed “to follow certain basic principles of appellate procedure.”
 In a footnote in the 2005 decision, the Connecticut Supreme Court stated that Grimm’s lawyers “violently” disregarded the rules regarding the organization of appellate briefs.

 (One other thing that the 2005 case illustrates is that it is important for clients to read judicial decisions in their cases because there may be hints, red flags, or outright statements of what the attorney failed to do.
 In another post, I will discuss some more red flags that may alert a client to the potential that legal malpractice has been committed.)